dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-01-coroutines-as-threads.md

 coroutine.resume(c1)
 </lua>
 This is the most basic example of how to achieve concurrency in a single-threaded environment by using [cooperative multitasking](https://en.wikipedia.org/wiki/Cooperative_multitasking) which is one of the main reasons to use coroutines as mentioned in the beginning of this blogpost.
-If you imagine that `coroutine.yield` and `coroutine.resume` are automatically sprinkled over the coroutines by some other program which we could call "scheduler", then we no longer control context switching between coroutines and it becomes [preemtive multitasking](https://en.wikipedia.org/wiki/Preemption_(computing)#Preemptive_multitasking).
+If you imagine that `coroutine.yield` and `coroutine.resume` are automatically sprinkled over the coroutines by some other program which we could call "scheduler", then we no longer control context switching between coroutines and it becomes [preemptive multitasking](https://en.wikipedia.org/wiki/Preemption_(computing)#Preemptive_multitasking).
 Arguably, this is the point when we can no longer say that we are dealing with coroutines.

 #### Stackful vs stackless coroutines